Find the Cheapest Auto Insurance Quotes in Your Area

 Temporary car insurance is a short-term way to insure a car you’re driving, whether it’s your own car, a rental, or a car you’re lending to or borrowing from someone else.
-We’ll explain what shorter terms are available, what coverage entails, how to get it, as well as help you determine when it’s best for you to look into a short-term car insurance policy.
+We’ll explain what shorter terms auto insurance policies are available, what coverage entails, how to get it, as well as help you determine if it is best for you.

 While short term coverage makes sense under several circumstances, your existing auto insurance coverage and insurer might be able to accommodate you.
 If you don't have one, check to see if non-owners insurance makes more sense.
-Typical examples of needing short-term coverage include: having a different driver operate your car, placing your car into storage, or even buying a new (but used) vehicle.
-We’ll discuss these more below.
+Typical examples of needing short-term coverage include: having a different driver operate your car, placing your car into storage, or even buying a new, used vehicle.

 How Does Short-Term Car Insurance Work?

-There are a couple of circumstances where it might make sense to get car insurance temporarily and separately from your existing policy.
+There are a couple of circumstances where it might make sense to get temporary auto insurance that is separate from your existing policy.

 Temporary Car Insurance vs. Non-Owner Car Insurance